G-Node/python-neuroshare/doc/source/index.rst

    :width: 580px
    :align: center

-Event entities represent specific timepoints with associated data, e.g. a trigger events.
+Event entities represent specific timepoints with associated data, e.g. trigger events.

 Analog signal entities represents continuously sampled, i.e. digitized, analog data.
-Examples are waveforms recorded via an electrode (mcroelectrodes, EKG, EEG).
+Examples are waveforms recorded via an electrode (microelectrodes, EKG, EEG).

 Segment entities contain cutouts of continuously sampled analog signals from one or more sources that are usually short in time.
 Most prominent example are waveforms of action potentials from one ore more electrodes.